Chair: Drew Murray (Logan Square Neighborhood Association)

-THE COALITION’S ACTIVITIES:
+THE COALITION’S HISTORY:

 A. THE COALITION & ZONING CODE REFORM (2008 - 2012): In 2007, the development community and the Nutter administration persuaded City Council to create a ballot question calling for a 32 member Zoning Code Commission to issue recommendations to reform the City’s Zoning Code.
 The Code had been enacted in 1961.